cjreplogle/BGT-C/help.md

 * Enables transformation by-layer rather than alternating between an original preset and a transformed second layer.
 Useful for trianglar linkages where the structure depends on infills at more than 2 angles.

 ### Switchback Layering
 * This prints patterns in pairs of layers.
-The printer will take the same path it took to generate a layer backwards to the starting point (Doing this additional times has not been needed for our purposes but if it eventually is I can implement it fairly easily.)
+The printer will take the same path it took to generate a layer backwards to the starting point (Doing this additional times has not been needed for our purposes but if it eventually is I can implement it fairly easily.) [^](#bgt-documentation)

 ## Printer Configuration